The Global Reading Network has four primary functions:

 Supporting a collaborative research agenda that addresses evidence gaps and identifies areas for new investigation.

-Improving practice by identifying, developing, and sharing tools with the potential to expand the scale and increase the sustainability of of reading programs worldwide.
+Improving practice by identifying, developing, and sharing tools with the potential to expand the scale and increase the sustainability of reading programs worldwide.
 These tools include, for example, curricula, plans, assessments, teaching and learning materials, and policy guidance.
 This may include:

 Cataloguing existing tools and making them widely available.